Support for Survivors Unites Women

 The magnitude of these stories is leading men to question their behavior in the workplace – and nearly one-third report being offensive or abusive this past year at work!
 But recent surveys also show that more people are recognizing sexism and harassment.

-The growth in understanding of sexual harassment is causing abusive men in positions of power to finally face consequences for criminal behavior.
-Congressional leaders are finally calling on Donald Trump to be investigated as his accusers raise their voices – again.
+The growth in understanding of sexual harassment is causing some abusive men in positions of power to finally face consequences for criminal behavior.
+Congressional leaders are finally joining NOW-NYC’s call to investigate Donald Trump as his accusers raise their voices – again.

-On December 8th, NOW-NYC hosted a survivor-led rally to send a clear message to the Trump Administration and the public: survivors will no longer remain silent and will demand accountability for everyone who has experienced sexual harassment or assault, including the women filing claims against Trump.
-(See more press coverage here.)
+NOW-NYC continues to hold survivor-led rallies to send a clear message to the Trump Administration and the public: survivors will no longer remain silent and will demand accountability for everyone who has experienced sexual harassment or assault, including the women filing claims against Trump.
 Organizations began circulating petitions calling for Congress to investigate these claims.

 Women of color made a huge impact in the recent elections across the US.
-Polls show that the resistance efforts of black women, 97% of who voted for Jones, were key to his victory.
-Conversely, 63% of white women and 72% of white men voted for Roy Moore.
-On a more positive note, more women – and women of color – are running for office – and winning!
+And more women – and women of color – are running for office – and winning!
+In fact, women are running for office in unprecedented numbers.

 Contact Congress to urge the investigation of Donald Trump for sexual assault.
 Click here.

 Have you been sexually harassed at your government job?
-Visit our Whistleblower Sexual Harassment Hotline.
+Visit our Sexual Harassment Hotline.